Special Classes of CR Singularities II: Acknowledgements

-\subsection{Acknowledgements}
+These resulted homogeneous polynomials are used in order to apply the generalized version of the Fischer Decomposition\cite{Sh} by separating the real parts and the imaginary parts of the local defining equations at each degree level.

-I apologize to Prof. X. Gong, and especially Prof. X. Huang, for the moments when I was not able to control myself.
-I have been wrongly interpreted what I had heard in The Federal University of Minas Gerais, Brazil.
-Meanwhile, I realized more about my mistakes and that the responsible people are from Rio de Janeiro.
+\section{Acknowledgements}

-Special Thanks to Karen O'Doherty, recalling a Scholarship received when I was working at The School of Mathematics, Trinity College Dublin, Ireland.
-Special Thanks also to Science Foundation of Ireland.
+I apologize Prof. X.Gong and (especially) Prof. X.Huang for when I wrongly interpreted what I had heard.
+The responsible people are actually from Rio de Janeiro.
+The responsible people badly unbalanced me.
+It has been difficult for me to recover again.